MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-create-activators.md

 ---
-title: Create Activator alerts in design mode
+title: Create Activator rules
-description: Learn how to create alerts in design mode for Fabric Activator, take action on your data, and automate workflows.
+description: Learn how to create rules for Fabric Activator, take action on your data, and automate workflows.
 author: mihart
 ms.author: mihart
 ms.topic: concept-article